gavrisgeorge21/flag/README.md

 # Flag Project
-I Created the flag of Laos using HTML and Internal CSS.
+This project recreates the flag of Laos using HTML and internal CSS.